insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==
 = 3.3.4 (2016-02-04) =
 * Fix: [#248](https://github.com/insideout10/wordlift-plugin/issues/248): include also LocalBusiness entities as suggestion for affiliation property for entities of type Person
+* Fix: [#246](https://github.com/insideout10/wordlift-plugin/issues/246): include also LocalBusiness entities as suggestion for location property for entities of type Event

 = 3.3.3 (2016-01-17) =
 * Fix: [#243](https://github.com/insideout10/wordlift-plugin/issues/243): Post status for published entities is properly preserved when used to disambiguate a post draft.